fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Name a nonland card.
 Search target player's graveyard, hand, and library for all cards with that name and exile them.
-Then they shuffles their library.
+Then that player shuffles their library.

 Crashing Boars 3GG
 ---------------

 **Creature**

-Whenever Crashing Boars attacks, defending player chooses an untapped creature they controls.
+Whenever Crashing Boars attacks, defending player chooses an untapped creature they control.
 That creature blocks Crashing Boars this turn if able.

 **4 / 4**